juanenriqueescobar/bitbucket/README.md

 ## Target

-This collection was created to manipulate Bitbucket's repositories and pipelines.
+This collection was created to manipulate Bitbucket's repositories and deployments.

 > __Warning__: This collection uses a mix of internal and external APIs of Bitbucket, changes in internal APIs can broke the collection.